coccon/proffastpylot/docs/input_parameter_list.md

                  written to.
 We recommend to call it analysis.
                  Within this folder the PROFFASTpylot will create a folder structure like `analysis/SiteName_InstrumentNumber/YYMMDD.`
-- result_path: The merged results, the logfiles and optionally the inputfiles are written to the result path.
+- result_path: The merged results, the log files and optionally the input files are written to the result path.
                Within it, PROFFASTpylot will create a folder named `SiteName_InstrumentNumber_StartDate-EndDate`.